 Apart from being a thriller and a page turner, this book is also about love, the love that Amelia and Kate share, the short lovely time they spent together, will teach you that quality is better than quantity.
 We will learn to know Amelia an intriguing, lovable and loving character, who just happened to get involved with the wrong people.

 On a downside, it was a bit to much at times and at one point I even started hating one of the characters.
 But that just shows how talented Kimberly McCreight is in shaping her characters.
 In the first pages you’ll find a resemblance with Gossip Girl, with the blog and all, but soon the resemblance is gone and you are carried in a world where you can feel suffocated at times.
 Is also shows us the “destructive” power of the internet.

 An easy read that I really recommend.
 Whenever a novel gives me strong feelings I will give it 5 stars.
 And Reconstructing Amelia is no exception.

-Guest review contributed by Psychochromatic Inception.
+This guest review was contributed by Psychochromatic Inception.
 This blog is about books (obviously), poetry, music, and ideas.
 It’s a nice chaos as she sees it.
 Join the discussion and see what happens.